top of page

 What sets a Greenstone Labrador apart is the depth of knowledge behind every litter.
 Our program is built on decades of experience and a multi-generational understanding of our specific bloodlines.
 This history gives us a clear insight into the temperament and health of our dogs—a perspective that only comes from years of careful, hands-on study.

 Because we maintain a balanced family life, we only raise a few litters each year.
 While this means we can only welcome a small number of families into our community, we remain committed to being a helpful resource for the breed.
-Whether or not you welcome a Greenstone puppy into your home, we are happy to share our expertise to help you find the Labrador that is the perfect fit for your life.
+If we do not have a puppy available, we are happy to help you find a quality Labrador from a reputable source.

 Finding the Right Labrador